Encyclopedia Africana

+Du Bois died before ever making the project a reality.
+Thus, the project was continued by Henry Louis Gates and Kwame Anthony Appiah.
+The two edited and published the first volume in 1999.
 The first edition appeared in a single volume, of which about a third each was dedicated to North American African-American studies, to Afro-Latin American topics of Latin America and the Caribbean and to Africa proper.

-The second edition was published by Oxford University Press in five volumes, including more than 3500 entries on 3960 pages.
+The second edition was published in 2005 by Oxford University Press in five volumes, including more than 3500 entries on 3960 pages.